Skip to main content

 Key Mismatch

-When importing a key pair, the fingerprints of the public and private keys should match.
+When importing a key pair, the fingerprints of the public and private keys must match.
 If the fingerprints don't match then contact the key's provider and ask for a matching key pair.

 Whenever possible, the error message will include details about the keys including the user ID (key owner) and fingerprint.